seantey/cursor-hackathon-sg-2025-prompt-paladin/README.md

 *The Citadel of Context, home of the Prompt Paladins, the last bastion against developer toxicity and sins.*
 *Within its radiant halls, they guard the fragile harmony between human and machine, cleansing corrupted code and calming the storms of misguided prompts.*
-*For in the AI realms, a single toxic word can twist intention and fracture clarity.*
+*For in the Agentic realms, a single toxic word can twist intention and fracture clarity.*

 *Thus the Paladins labor endlessly, healing wounded syntax, sanctifying context, and defending the sacred art of clear and purposeful instruction.*